sipherr/depression/README.md

 - The shoulder to cry on at a funeral

 # Signs and Symptoms
-My culture in Noterhn Ontario (Sudbury), Canada heavily stigmatized depression and mental illnes.
-Despite many attempts from my wife that I had a mental illness (bipolar, split personality...which I was epicly offended by) I ignored them and deceived myself that it was just related to martital issues and difficulties in communication.
+My culture in Nothern Ontario (Sudbury), Canada heavily stigmatized depression and mental illnes.
+Despite many attempts from my wife to communicate that I had a mental illness (bipolar, split personality...which I was epicly offended by) I ignored any offer for help and deceived myself that it was just related to martital issues and difficulties in communication.
+I was pushing the problems on her when in reality it was me all along.
+Maybe, she has some things to work on but she clearly has it more together than me.

+I'm not a doctor but I feel if the bottom half (men) applies to you, then you likely have depression.

 Like women with depression, men with depression may: